zubie7a/CraZe_Desktop/README.md

 ### How It Was Born
 While I was learning about all those things about simple graphics and GUI design, I was thinking about the colorful drawings with **symmetry** and **geometry** that I've always enjoyed making by hand, and then I was very intrigued by the posibilities doing this **assisted by the computer**.

-It would become then very easy to draw lines and shapes dynamically while applying transformations using concepts of trigonometry, geometry, and linear algebra, and then having buttons, knobs, sliders, whatever, that could allow an user to modify the parameters that modifies colors, brushes, etc, and then draw to see the result of what would come out of such mix of parameters.
+It would become then very easy to draw lines and shapes while **dynamically** applying **transformations** using concepts of **trigonometry**, **geometry**, and **linear algebra**, and then having buttons, knobs, sliders, whatever, that could allow an user to modify the parameters that modifies colors, brushes, etc, and then draw to see the result of what would come out of such **mix of parameters**.

 Thus, **CraZe** was born in my spare time.